 JoIS uses the APA Reference Style for citations in its articles.
 You can find more information about this here: http://www.journalofinteractionscience.com/about#editorialpolicies

 From the blog

 - Interview with Thomas Hou, new Research in the Mathematical Sciences co-Editor in Chief

 - Anti-inflammatory vegetables

 Article processing charges

 Open access publishing is not without costs.
 The Journal of Interaction Science therefore levies an article-processing charge of £480/$775/€600 for each article accepted for publication.
 We routinely waive charges for authors from low-income countries.
-Generally, if the submitting author's institution is a Member the cost of the article-processing charge is covered by the membership, and no further charge is payable.
+Generally, if the corresponding author's institution is a Member the cost of the article-processing charge is covered by the membership, and no further charge is payable.
 In the case of authors whose institutions are Supporter Members, however, a discounted article-processing charge is payable by the author.
 For further details, see our article-processing charge page.